What is TrustBills?

 TrustBills works with a so-called “Investor Management”.
-The user has the possibility to configure this filter and activate branches and individual investors for auctions.
+The user has the possibility to configure this filter and select investors for auctions.
 Investors, for their part, can make their bids manually or automatically based on a variety of criteria (such as amount, tenor, ROI, debtor, etc.).

 How do investors place their bids on trade receivables?

 Investors can place their bids manually or automatically based on various criteria (e.g., amount, term, ROI, debtor, etc.).
-The next possible bid must be at least the amount of the minimal increment (EUR 10.--) higher than the actual best bid.
+The next possible bid must be at least the amount of the minimal increment (1 monetary unit) higher than the actual best bid.

 Who pays my money, when and to what amount?

 After the successful completion of an auction, the seller receives the full purchase price from the buyer of the trade receivable(s).
 TrustBills acts as an intermediary, who ensures the related process.
 Upon payment of the trade receivable TrustBills initiates the automatic transfer of the payed amount to the buyer, that means the new bearer.

 What happens if the debtor does not pay the invoice?